The university application process is a major milestone for high school students.

-- Double major allows your child to complete two majors under one degree, usually in the same time frame as if they were taking a single degree.
+- A double major allows your teen to complete two majors under one degree, usually in the same time frame as if they were taking a single degree.
 At graduation, they’ll receive one bachelor’s degree with recognition of both majors.
-To apply for a double major or minor, your child has to be offered a place at Murdoch for a single major.
+To apply for a double major, your teen has to be offered a place at Murdoch for a single major.
 Once they’ve accepted their offer, they can apply to add a second major, co-major or minors to their course.
-There are some restricted majors due to class quotas so if your child is interested in one of these courses, make sure it’s put down as a first preference in the uni admission process.
+There are some restricted majors due to class quotas so if your teen is interested in one of these courses, make sure it’s put down as the first or only preference in the uni admission process.

 - Combined degrees provide the ability to study and complete the requirements for two different degrees at the same time.
 This usually takes a year or two longer than a single degree or double major but it’s faster than undertaking two degrees, one after the other.

 What if my child does not meet university entry requirements?

-Don’t worry if your child hasn’t done well on their ATAR.
+Don’t worry if your teen hasn’t done well on their ATAR.
 Murdoch offers a variety of ways for them to boost their academic skills and transition to uni.
 There are also plenty of flexible study arrangements for people who want or need to study online or attend university on a part-time basis.
 These enabling pathways to university study recognise the diversity of our students and provide them with the support needed for a successful university experience.

 What can I do if my child has no idea about what to study?

-If your child doesn’t know what they want to do, assure them there’s nothing wrong with being indecisive about a big decision.
+If your teen doesn’t know what they want to do, assure them there’s nothing wrong with being indecisive about a big decision.
 Help them manage their anxiety and talk to them about the practicalities of career planning.
-Another option is to attend online Open Night information sessions or view past sessions about specific courses.
+Another option is to attend an upcoming event or view our past Open Night videos to learn about specific courses.